 - Dispute inaccuracies with the consumer reporting companies and those who gave them the information.

 A few years ago, we published a that highlighted the legal requirement that certain consumer reporting companies must establish and manage “a streamlined process for consumers to request consumer reports.”
-Our single, makes it easier for you to make the first move.
+Our single, user-friendly list of companies makes it easier for you to make the first move.